alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 There are other handy ways to get information into a program using command line switches and environnement values.
 We can also return error codes when our program finishes.
 But these are stories for another day...

+<a name="parameters">1</a>: You can support run time file names using command line parameters, but that is a story for another day.